 One of the best ways to build trust with potential customers is to showcase customer reviews and testimonials on your own eCommerce store.
 When customers see that others have had positive experiences with your products and services, they are more likely to do business with you.

 Before you can start gathering customer reviews, you need to have a system in place for collecting them.
+Check out the top 10 product reviews apps in Shopify.

 There are a few different ways to do this: